Organize Your Email in Color & More Tips for Getting Your Email Under Control

 Organize your email in color!

 If you use Outlook or even Outlook Express, use color to organize your email.
-I
+I have

-much thought involved on my part so it works for me.
+thought involved on my part so it works for me.
 Maybe it will for you too!

 I have all my clients' email headers in red, my personal email from friends in green,